NLaff/Lafferty.co-v2/content/blog/donate-hair.md

 Many charities ask for at least 12 inches of length.
 Some, like Children With Hair Loss, ask for at least 8 inches.
 The longer the better as it allows them to make longer wigs.

 ### How to cut hair for donation?
-Hair needs to be bound together, either in pig tails or with hair ties every two inches.
+Hair needs to be bound together, either in braids or with hair ties every two inches.
 Hair should be at least 12 inches long, with hair ties at the beginning and end of the section to hold it together.

 ### Can men donate hair?
 Yes, as long as it's well-kept and there's at least 12 inches to donate.